 After leaving SBBG, I operated a successful horticultural consulting and garden design business, with clients in the Santa Barbara region.
 In 2012, I became Director of the Nature Gardens at the Natural History Museum of Los Angeles County.
 Designed to create habitat for urban wildlife, these 3.5-acre gardens provide a place for visitors to experience nature in an urban setting and to assist museum scientists in documenting the rich biodiversity found in the Los Angeles Basin.
 For eight years, I was thrilled to be a part of this important scientific and educational endeavor.

-As a horticultural consultant, I create ecologically appropriate, dynamic plant palettes and compositions for clients and provide sustainable guidelines for manag their landscapes.
-I also continue to seek out exceptional plants for California gardens and to share my knowledge of plants native to California and other mediterranean climate regions through my writing, teaching, and public speaking.
+As a horticultural consultant, I create ecologically appropriate, dynamic plant palettes and compositions for clients and provide sustainable guidelines for managing their landscapes.
+I also continue to seek out exceptional plants for California gardens and to share my knowledge of plants native to California and other Mediterranean climate regions through my writing, teaching, and public speaking.